 The notable former big leaguer did his best to remain cordial with his patrons.
 The Milwaukee Journal reported:

 The 1940s began with Oscar and Marie operating the Barn Grove Tavern.
-By 1943, Happy left the saloon business, relocated closer to town, and worked as an assembler and watchman.
-The family moved again in 1947, only several blocks north of Borchert Field, the site of Felsch’s successes more than thirty years earlier.
+By 1943, Happy had left the saloon business, relocated closer to town, and worked as an assembler and watchman.
+The family moved again in 1947, only several blocks north of Borchert Field, the site of Felsch’s successes more than 30 years earlier.

-Judge Terence Evans recalls playing ball as a child in Garfield Park (now Rose Park) at Fifth and Burleigh.
+Judge Terence Evans recalled playing ball as a child in Garfield Park (now Rose Park) at Fifth and Burleigh.
 During this time in the late 1940s and early 1950s, Felsch would often observe Evans and his friends on the diamond.
 The children called him “Happy” and would converse with the local legend frequently.
-Evans did notice that Felsch, in poor physical condition, held one arm in a peculiar fashion, as if he had suffered a slight stroke.(128)
+Evans did notice that Felsch, in poor physical condition, held one arm in a peculiar fashion, as if he had suffered a slight stroke.109

 The north side’s finest ballplayer succumbed to a coronary blood clot due to arteriosclerosis on August 17, 1964, at Milwaukee’s St. Francis Hospital.
 The 73-year-old suffered from varicose veins and a leg abscess for years, but was not seriously ill until six months before his death.
 Diabetes, a liver ailment, and a pancreatic tumor also complicated his health.

-Marie relented when the polite yet persistent Asinof appeared at her door with a bottle of Scotch to share with Happy, as Reutlinger did in 1920.
+Marie relented when the polite yet persistent Asinof appeared at her door with a bottle of scotch to share with Happy, as Reutlinger did in 1920.
 She led him to the dark upstairs sitting room, asked for kindness in his questioning, and allowed the two men to spend the afternoon in conversation.
 Asinof detected hurt, guilt, and remorse in Felsch’s voice as he said, “I shoulda knew better.
 I just didn’t have the sense I was born with.
 It matters.
-It still matters."(137)
+It still matters.”118